SOUTH FLORIDA POETRY JOURNAL

 outside the wind that picks up

-loose snow in carless eddies, that
+loose snow in careless eddies, that

 whips branches, and the sun that twirls